 Lasunadi vati or Gutika is polyherbal Ayurvedic medicine in tablet form which is used for treating dyspepsia, diarrhea, and gastroenteritis.
 Lasunadi vati has carminative, laxative, stomachic and stimulant properties.
 This medicine is manufactured by many Indian companies like Dabur, Jiva and many more.

 This medicine is very helpful in disorders of gastrointestinal tract.
 It has carminative action and hence excellent for gas.
 It improves appetite, digestion and assimilation and reduces Ama dosha.

 Ama is the unmetabolized waste that is not utilized by the body.
 It is sticky, heavy, viscous, slimy, unctuous, wet, cold, sweet and is the root cause of most of diseases in the body, resulting from excess Vayu or Kapha (or both).
-Ama Dosha in body causes blockage of the channels, mucus congestion, loss of strength, lack of movement and reverse flow of Vata, accumulation of wastes, oedema, low digestive fire, bloating, constipation, itchy anus, thick tongue coating, sluggish and slippery pulse, lack of enthusiasm and stagnation in the tissues.
-Ama is decreased in body by intake of foods which are pungent, hot in potency and pungent after digestion (Katu Vipak).
+Ama Dosha in the body causes blockage of the channels, mucus congestion, loss of strength, lack of movement and reverse flow of Vata, accumulation of wastes, oedema, low digestive fire, bloating, constipation, itchy anus, thick tongue coating, sluggish and slippery pulse, lack of enthusiasm and stagnation in the tissues.
+Ama is decreased in the body by intake of foods which are pungent, hot in potency and pungent after digestion (Katu Vipak).
 Spices such garlic, dry ginger, black pepper, long pepper, etc. burns the Ama (Ama-Pachana).
 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.